smartdatalake/simsearch/README.md

 $ java -Dserver.port=8090 -jar target/simsearch-0.0.1-SNAPSHOT.jar --service valid_api_keys.json
 ```

 Option `--service` signifies that a web application will be deployed using [Spring Boot](https://spring.io/projects/spring-boot).
-All requests should specify a valid API key; a list of all valid keys must be specified by the administrator of the service in a JSON file like [`valid_api_keys.json`](valid_api_keys.json) and invoked when the service is being launched as above.
+All requests should specify a valid API key; a list of all valid keys must be specified by the administrator of the service in a JSON file like this [`example`](valid_api_keys.json.example) and invoked when the service is being launched as above.

 Once the SimSearch service is deployed as above, requests can be formulated according to its API documentation (typically accessible at `http://localhost:8090/swagger-ui.html#`).